 Definition of simultaneity becomes crucial when reference frames are moving relative to each other, and the convention seems to define simultaneity across reference frames by use of light rays.
-However, in the present paper we restrict to consider simultaneity of events, which occur at the same location and time.
-So each reference frame has a set of calibrated clocks, located at virtually any position, and in principle we can at any position compare the clocks of the two reference frames.
+However, the present approach starts out to consider simultaneity of events, which occur at the same location and time.
+Each reference frame has a set of calibrated clocks, located at virtually any position, and in principle, we can compare the clocks of the two reference frames at any position.

 The question of symmetry is also essential.
-The TSR essentially describes a symmetric situation for the two systems/observers moving relative to each other, but this does not always seem to be fully utilized.
-And some references are not found that explicit, describing situations apparently involving some asymmetry.
-The present paper intends to fully account for the symmetry, and also introduces the concept of 'simultaneity by symmetry'.
+The TSR essentially describes a symmetric situation for the two systems/observers moving relative to each other, but it seems the literature does not always utilize this.
+Moreover, some references describe situations apparently involving some asymmetry.
+The present work intends to account for the symmetry.
+Further, we introduces the concept of 'simultaneity by symmetry'.